Skip To Main Content

 • Students may not leave campus during school hours.

-• Students who do not have a class at the beginning of school or end of school, for example the student does not have a 1st or 2nd period, or a 6th or 7th period, must obtain a Not At School (NAS) sticker from Student Services.
+• Students who do not have a class at the beginning of school or end of school, for example the student does not have a 1st or 2nd period, or a 6th or 7th period, must obtain a Not At School (NAS) sticker from the Counseling Office during the first two weeks of school.
 Students who have a “Not At School” in the middle of their class schedule are NOT allowed to leave campus.

 • School hours are defined as the bell schedule for the day which include brunch and lunch.